The Amazing Quest of Ernest Bliss: Plot

 In London, rich, idle socialite Ernest Bliss (Cary Grant) feels out of sorts for no discernible reason.
-He sees a doctor, Sir James Aldroyd, who bluntly informs him that he is suffering from too much money, and that he would be cured if he lived for a year on a few pounds per week.
+He sees a doctor (on the advice of his friend, Lord Honiton), Sir James Aldroyd, who bluntly informs him that he is suffering from too much money, and that he would be cured if he lived for a year on a few pounds per week.
 Bliss is so insulted that he makes a bet for £50,000 with Sir James that he can survive for a year, supporting himself solely on whatever he earns and not touching his inherited millions.

 He takes the Underground to Stepney Green and rents an attic room.
 He falls behind on the rent, but landlady Mrs. Heath is sympathetic to his plight.

 Finally, despite having no experience, he persuades Mr. Masters to give him a job selling Alpha stoves.
 After three weeks, he has not made a single sale, and Frances Clayton (Mary Brian), Masters' secretary, tells Bliss that the company, in which Masters has invested his life savings, is in danger of closing down.
 Then Bliss comes up with an idea to promote the product.
-He takes £500 of his own money - but not for his own benefit, so the bet is still on - and offers free meals cooked on the stoves to the general public.
+He takes £500 of his own money—but not for his own benefit, so the bet is still on—and offers free meals cooked on the stoves to the general public.
 A wholesale buyer places a trial order for 100 stoves, with the prospect of purchasing 40,000 a year if things work out.
 Masters is delighted and offers Bliss a partnership, but Bliss instead resigns.

 After he finds another job, Bliss takes Frances to dinner.
 As they dance, she informs him that she too is leaving Masters; he offered her a partnership too, but of the matrimonial kind.

 Late one night, Dr. Alroyd engages a car and a chauffeur for a medical emergency.
 That chauffeur turns out to be Bliss.
 After Bliss drives the doctor back to Harley Street, Bliss informs him that almost seven months have elapsed on their bet.